 The problem statement

 A company's infrastructure has become increasingly complex.
-A single company can operate multiple internal networks, remote offices with their own premises, remote and/or mobile individuals, and cloud services.
+A single company can operate multiple internal networks, remote offices with their own premises, remote and/or mobile individuals and cloud services.
 This complexity has surpassed the old methods of perimeter-based network security, as there is no single, easily identifiable perimeter for the enterprise.
 Perimeter-based network security has also proven to be insufficient because once attackers breach the perimeter, any further lateral movement is free.

 For this reason, most organizations have thought about replacing perimeter-based network security with the defense in-depth model.
 It refers to a cybersecurity approach that uses multiple layers of security for holistic protection.
 A layered defense helps security organizations reduce vulnerabilities, contain threats, and mitigate risk.
 In simple terms, with a defense-in-depth approach, if a bad actor breaches one layer of defense, they might be contained by the next layer of defense.